 Adds David Tamburelli, Bloomberg’s head of workflow specialists in North America: “The pandemic is making the role of corporate treasurers more important than ever before.
 Treasurers are at the center of the crisis, being asked to play a more strategic role to ensure adequate funding and to protect the firm from risk.”

-- Live webcast, May 14, 2020: Global Pandemic: A Force for Change in Treasury
+- On-demand webcast: Global Pandemic: A Force for Change in Treasury

 - Treasury Refocuses on Risk